seanbpayne/PFSWedNotes/README.md

 [PF2 Rules Cheatsheet](rules.md)

-Current date in game: Starday, [04 Erastus 4720 AR](https://www.dungeonetics.com/calendar/?calyear=4720&month=6&start_dow=1).
-Current location is Abberton on the Isle of Erran, in the Inner Sea.
-Current circus prestige is 2.
+Current date in game: Starday, [01 Arodus 4720 AR](https://www.dungeonetics.com/calendar/?calyear=4720&month=7&start_dow=1).
+Current location is Escdar on the Isle of Erran, in the Inner Sea.
+Current circus prestige is 4.
+* 28 Sarenith - Start of campaign
+* 29 Sarenith - Exploring Abbadar
+* 30 Sarenith - Travel to Hermitage
+* 01 Erastus - Explore Hermitage
+* 02 Erastus - Travel back from Hermitage
+* 03 to 11 Erastus - Host circus
+* 12 Erastus - Travel to & exploreErran Tower
+* 13 Erastus - Explore tower
+* 14 to 19 Erastus - Pack up circus
+* 20 to 23 Erastus - Travel to Escdar
+* 24 Erastus - Negotiate for permission to perform
+* 25 Erastus - Explore plot
+* 26 Erastus to 01 Arodus - Host circus

 # Out of Character Notes
 ## Rules